-Over the past year, we have also released our latest gender pay gap report, which outlines both where we stand, and further areas for improvement, for example:
+We will soon be publishing our latest gender pay gap report, which outlines both where we stand, and further areas for improvement, for example:

-- The proportion of women receiving a bonus was 86.4% (as compared with 84.3% of men), whilst the bonus pay gap also decreased (compared with the prior year); - The hourly pay gap increased marginally, but we have set in place a number of initiatives to help tackle this, including: - Ensuring promotion shortlists are diverse; - Ensuring diversity and inclusion are embedded in our hiring strategy; - Promoting personal development, including through our women's network; and, - Introducing a mentoring programme for women.
+The proportion of women receiving a bonus was 85.2% (as compared with 85.7% of men), whilst the bonus pay gap also decreased (compared with the prior year);

+The hourly pay gap didn't differ significantly from last year, but we have set a 5 year gender diversity aspiration this year which, over time, will help us to decrease this gap.
+Measures that will support this will include:

+- Ensuring promotion shortlists are diverse; - Ensuring diversity and inclusion objectives are embedded in our hiring strategy; - Rolling out unconscious bias and microaggression training to the entire firm through in-person away days; and - Introducing a women's empowerment programme to decrease attrition amongst our senior female colleagues.